kyouryuukunn/renpy-ActionEditor3/README.md

   * Introducing the concept of depth of field and allow to adjust focus position and dof.
   * Showing and replacing, hiding image with transition(use None for image name to hide image)
   * There is the option for hiding window during the ATL animation in clipboard data.
+  * There is the option for allowing to skip ATL animation in clipboard data.

  some config variables is availabe in ActionEditor_config.rpy